Hospedagem responsável na Irlanda

 Free tax guide

-We want to make it easy for you to understand your tax responsibilities as a host on Airbnb, so we’ve partnered with with an independent third-party accounting firm to provide you with a free tax guide that covers general tax information in Ireland.
+We want to make it easy for you to understand your tax responsibilities as a Host on Airbnb, so we’ve partnered with an independent third-party accounting firm to provide you with a free tax guide that covers general tax information in Ireland.

 In February 2015, the Revenue issued their interpretation of Section 216A in a guidance note.
 They said that short-term rental income from occasional visitors does not qualify for the relief because the accommodation is being used as a guest accommodation rather than a residential purpose.
 This view is now confirmed, subject to some exceptions, by a change that was made to Section 216A made by the Finance Act 2018.

 General regulations and permissions